OfficeDev/Microsoft-Teams-Samples/samples/msgext-action/nodejs/README.md

 ---
 page_type: sample
-description: This is an sample application which showcases action based messaging extension.
+description: This sample application showcases how to implement Action-Based Messaging Extensions for Teams using Node.js.
 products:
 - office-teams
 - office